-How might UK health and safety law be effected if we vote to leave the EU on the 23rd June?
+How might UK health and safety law be effected if Britain leave the EU?

 The European Union was set up as a political and economic union of 28 independent countries and the UK has been a member of the EU since 1973.
 The union aims to ensure free movement and maintain common ideals and policies – through a system of shared laws.